 2. A unique product name (not a brand name rerun, which they already saw atop the menu)

-3. The price (The MSRP protects your brand equity, so it’s not in the bargain bin)
+3. The price (The MSRP protects your brand equity, so it’s not in the bargain bin.)

 4. The batch test results (Show the THC%, category, and strain classification)